Several Beijing districts shut schools as China COVID cases rise

 Asian share markets and oil prices slipped on Monday as investors fretted about the economic fallout from the intensifying COVID situation in China, with the risk aversion benefiting bonds and the dollar.

-Several Chinese cities began cutting routine community COVID-19 testing last week, including the , which became the subject of fervent speculation that it could be a test bed for policy relaxation.
+Several Chinese cities began cutting routine community COVID-19 testing last week, including the northern city of Shijiazhuang, which became the subject of fervent speculation that it could be a test bed for policy relaxation.
 This sparked worry among some local residents.

 But late on Sunday, Shijiazhuang announced it would conduct mass testing in six of its eight districts over the next five days after new daily local cases hit 641.
 It also encouraged residents to shop online and ordered some schools to suspend in-person teaching.